Multiwavelength study of extreme variability in LEDA 1154204: A changing-look event in a type 1.9 Seyfert: Conclusions

-\end{itemize} All these observations are consistent with a scenario where the main trigger of the events is a temporary instability in the accretion flow structure.
+All these observations are consistent with a scenario where the main trigger of the events is a temporary instability in the accretion flow structure.
 A Lightman-Eardley instability triggered in the inner-disk ($\sim$50 to $100 R_{\rm g}$) is consistent with the observed timescale of the main flare from 2020.
 Additionally, the continuum variability light curves of J0428$-$00 qualitatively resemble those theoretically calculated in \cite{sniegowska2020} and \cite{sniegowska2023}.
+To summarize, this disk instability resulted in a temporary increase in the local accretion rate in the disk, yielding optical/UV thermal continuum flaring.
+In turn, the resulting increase in optical/UV seed photons drove the observed X-ray flaring via thermal Comptonization, and the increase in ionizing far-UV luminosity drove the increase in broad H$\beta$ flux as the pre-existing disk-like BLR was illuminated.
+Later, the optical/UV/X-ray flaring emission reached the dusty torus, resulting in the observed IR flare.

 Time-domain astronomy is yielding an ever-increasing accumulation of peculiar supermassive black hole transient events.
-The discovery of flaring activity in J0428$-$00 is part of this multi-wavelength time domain effort, including eROSITA's new window into X-ray time domain studies.
-CLAGN and flaring-AGN are events that yield insight into major changes in accretion rate, though sometimes those changes are temporary.
-Nonetheless, it is critical to study them to fully understand AGNs' long-term, accumulated accretion histories and AGN's typical ``duty cycles," as well as understanding parallels between AGN and black hole X-ray binary accretion modes.
-However, many of the recently-studied AGN yield insight beyond global transitions in accretion rate, as events such as J0428$-$00 and those reported in \cite{frederick2019} and \cite{frederick2021} may be driven by instabilities in the accretion disk.
-All this makes CLAGN and flaring AGN excellent test beds for theoretical instability models and for studying long-term black hole accretion.
+The discovery of flaring activity in J0428$-$00 is part of this multi-wavelength time domain effort, and includes eROSITA's new window into X-ray time domain studies.
+CLAGN and flaring AGN are events that yield insight into major changes in accretion rate, though sometimes those changes are temporary.
+Consequently, it is critical to study such events and understand the mechanism(s) driving them to fully understand AGNs' accumulated accretion histories.